On the existence of stationary splash singularities for the Euler equations: Proof of Theorem

 By uniqueness, this mapping essentially coincides with mapping found in Theorem \ref{main:thm} on their common domain of definition.

 It is well-known that the interface of the Crapper solution with parameter $A_0$ has a splash point, while for values of $A$ slightly smaller (resp.\ larger) than $A_0$ the curve does not self-intersect (resp.\ intersects transversally at exactly two points).
 By continuity and transversality, and shrinking the neighborhoods if necessary, we can ensure that the corresponding curve $z(\al)$ remains injective for $\Theta(g, A_0 - \delta)$ and any $|g|\leq g_0$, while it self-intersects transversally and at exactly two points for $\Theta(g, A_0 + \delta)$ and all $|g|\leq g_0$.
-In fact, for all $(g, A)$ in this small neighbourhood of $(0,A_0)$, $\Theta(g,A)$ looks like $\theta_A$ in the sense that it is a concave function on $[-\pi, 0]$ and, by symmetry, a convex function on $[0, \pi]$.
-In particular, by continuity, for each $|g|\leq g_0$, there exists some $A$ in the interval $|A-A_0|<\delta$ such that the curve corresponding to $\Theta(g, A)$ exhibits a splash singularity.
-Although the connection between the Crapper solutions with $A>A_0$ and the Euler equations is uncertain, Lemma~\ref{lem:splash} ensures that it is indeed a solution of the Problem~\ref{capgrav}, so the theorem follows. \end{proof}